apify/actor-whitepaper/README.md

 implementation of a formal mathematical model.

 For example, our Actors
-do not provide any standard message passing mechanism.
-The Actors might communicate together directly via HTTP requests (see [live-view web server](#live-view-web-server)), manipulate each other's operation using the Apify platform API (e.g. abort another Actor), or affect each other by sharing some internal state or storage.
+do not provide any standard message passing mechanism, but they can communicate together directly via HTTP requests (see [live-view web server](#live-view-web-server)), manipulate each other's operation via the Apify platform API (e.g. abort another Actor), or affect each other by sharing some internal state or storage.
-The Actors simply do not have any formal restrictions, and they can access whichever external systems they want.
+The Actors do not have any formal restrictions, and they can access whichever external systems they want, and thus going beyond the formal mathematical Actor model.

 ### Why the name "Actor"